clearlinux/swupd-client/docs/swupd.1.rst

     Perform system software installation in the specified location.
 Install all files into `{path}` as specified by the ``swupd os-install {path}`` option.
 Useful to generate a new system root.
+The only bundle that will be installed by default is ``os-core`` unless more bundles are specified with the ``--bundles`` option.

     -  ``-V, --version={VERSION}``